 ELL students in Volusia County whether in Mainstream Inclusion or Sheltered models, receive the same rigorous curriculum as the one delivered to Non-ELLs.
 Florida Standards are followed.
-Teachers scaffold and differentiate their instruction using ESOL strategies.
+Teachers scaffold and differentiate their instruction through the use of ESOL strategies.
 Teachers are highly encouraged to use the tools from the WIDA framework for instruction planning and delivery.